Anthonymoe/jquery-salary-calculator/README.md

 [X] Create a submit button to collect the form information and push object into an array called employeeInfo

-[ ] Create a function to calculate total cost
+[X] Create a function to calculate total cost

-[ ] Create function to append information to DOM and clear inputs
+[X] Create function to append information to DOM and clear inputs

+[X] Calculate total monthly cost and append to DOM

+[ ] Create function if total monthly cost exceeds 20k